-6) Internal Review or Appeal Processes

-a) List your timelines for completing internal reviews or appeals of registration decisions.

-Note: no internal appeal process; appeals go to the Health Professions Appeal and Review Board (HPARB).
-If an applicant does not meet all the registration requirements (e.g., currency requirement), or if the Registrar has doubts that a certificate of registration should be issued, s/he will refer the application to the Registration Committee for consideration.
-The applicant will be notified of the referral in writing and will have 30 days to submit additional information to the Registration Committee.
+occurred during the reporting year.
+New application form and guide(s) have been developed and are now posted on the CRTO website.
+BACK TO INDE Internal Review or Appeal Processes (6 / 13) In this section, describe your internal review or appeal process.
+Some regulatory bodies use these two terms (internal review and appeal) for two different processes, some use only one of these terms, and some use them interchangeably.
+Please use the term that applies to your profession.
+If you use both terms (for two different processes), please address both. a) List your timelines for completing internal reviews or appeals of registration decisions.
+Although the Regulated Health Professions Act does not refer to it as an internal "review" or "appeal" process, there is a Registration Committee referral process in cases where the Registrar has doubts about whether an applicant meets the registration requirements, is of the opinion that terms, conditions and limitations should be imposed, or proposes to refuse the application.
+In such cases the application will be referred to the Registration Committee for consideration.
+The applicant will be notified of the referral in writing and will have 30 days to submit additional information to the Registration Committee in support of the application.
 The Registration Committee meets face-to-face (on average) once every two months.
-However, if required a teleconference meeting of the Committee or a panel may be scheduled between regular Committee meetings.
-A copy of the Panel's Order and Reasons will be provided to the applicant within two to four weeks.
-If the applicant is not satisfied with the decision he / she may appeal the Panel's decision to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).
+However, if required, a teleconference meeting of the Committee or a panel may be scheduled between regular Committee meetings.
+A copy of the Panel's Order and Reasons will be provided to the applicant within two (2) to four (4) weeks.
+If the applicant is not satisfied with the decision he / she may appeal (externally) the Panel's decision to the Health Professions Appeal and Review Board (HPARB), an independent review board established under the Regulated Health Professions Act (RHPA).
 The applicant will be notified in writing of the right to appeal and will be provided with HPARB's contact information and the HPARB Fact Sheet.
-The applicants have 30 days to submit their appeal to HPARB.
+The applicants have 30 days to submit their appeal to HPARB. i.

-i.
 State the number of internal reviews or appeals of registration decisions that exceeded your timelines.

-ii.
+Not applicable.
+Please see a) above. ii.
 Among internal reviews or appeals that exceeded your timelines, state the number that were from internationally trained applicants.
+Not applicable.
+Please see a) above.

-b) Specify the opportunities you provide for applicants to make submissions regarding internal reviews or appeals.
+Please identify and explain the changes in your registration practices relevant to this section that b) Specify the opportunities you provide for applicant s to make submissions regarding internal reviews or appeals.